-When a number of small packets are in the buffer of a ITR, having the same ETR as destination, they can be sent together, sharing a single LISP header, and therefore obtaining three benefits: bandwidth savings, reduction in the number of packets, which may also be translated into a reduction of the overall energy consumption of network equipment.
+When a number of small packets are in the buffer of an ITR, having the same ETR as destination, they can be sent together, sharing a single LISP header, and simultaneously obtaining three benefits: a) bandwidth savings; b) a reduction in the number of packets, which may also be translated into c) a reduction of the overall energy consumption of network equipment.
 According to [Efficiency] internal packet processing engines and switching fabric require 60% and 18% of the power consumption of high-end routers respectively.
 Thus, reducing the number of packets to be managed will reduce the overall energy consumption.
-The measurements deployed in [Power] on commercial routers corroborate this: a study using different packet sizes was presented, and the tests with big packets showed a reduction of the energy consumption, since a certain amount of energy is associated to header processing tasks, and not only to the sending of the packet itself.
+The measurements deployed in [Power] on commercial routers corroborate this fact: a study using different packet sizes was presented, and the tests with big packets showed a reduction of the energy consumption, since a certain amount of energy is associated to header processing tasks, and not only to the sending of the packet itself.